Loknaath-sec/PE-Ex.No.10/README.md

 # Ex.No.10

-## Aim: Business Reports and Case Studies with Prompt Patterns
+Content Creation (Reports, Articles, Case Studies, etc.) Using Prompt Patterns

 ## Date: 22/10/2025
 ## Reg No: 212223240080